BurendoUK/burendo-handbook-public/blog/2023-07-05-Transformers.md

 The Encoder processes the input (much like the kitchen staff preparing your order), the Decoder generates the output (like the quality-check and packaging process), and they communicate to ensure the final result is spot-on.

-Hopefully, this analogy will help make the concept of Transformer models a little more digestible! :smile: After all, who knew understanding AI could make you hungry?
+Hopefully, this analogy will help make the concept of Transformer models a little more digestible!
+After all, who knew understanding AI could make you hungry?
 Bon appétit!